17 Signs You Were Raised by a Narcissistic Mother

 Narcissistic parents rarely accept failure, or mediocrity.
 Being ordinary is anathema.
 So they nitpick, criticise, judge and control.
 As a result of this lack of acceptance, children of narcissists are extremely sensitive to criticism.
 Feedback at work, criticism from a partner, even innocent comments from a neighbour can send you into a spiral of self-judgement and shame.

-6. Sensitivity to rejection
+7. Sensitivity to Rejection

 Alongside the sensitivity to criticism is a connected and debilitating sensitivity to rejection.
 These two closely related traits stay with us from a childhood where we were often rejected, criticised and judged.
 Although rejection sensitivity tends to be more relationship focused, it’s part of the same problem.
 If our partner or friend makes an insensitive or thoughtless comment, we often catastrophise and self-blame, leading to resentment and ongoing problems in our closest relationships.